GuilloMedina5848/InCollege/README.md

     -F c: Indicates the format of the backup file (custom format in this case).
     "path_to_incollegedb.backup": Path to the backup file.
 ------------------------------------------------------------------------------------------------------

 How to export and share a database dump:
     During development, you might change the database.
 Here is how you can share it to github.
     In the command prompt (for Windows), type: pg_dump -U postgres -h localhost -p 5432 -W -F c -b -v -f "path/to/store/incollegedb.backup" incollegedb In my machine, I use:
         pg_dump -U postgres -h localhost -p 5432 -W -F c -b -v -f "E:/SoftwareEngineeringCode/InCollege/incollegedb.backup" incollegedb

 ------------------------------------------------------------------------------------------------------
-How to connect to the databas:
+How to connect to the database:

     with psycopg2.connect(dbname= self.DATABASE_NAME, user= self.DATABASE_USER, password= self.DATABASE_PASSWORD, host= self.DATABASE_HOST, port= self.DATABASE_PORT) as connection:
         with connection.cursor() as cursor: